1Light/kaim-week-4/README.md

 # Rossmann Pharmaceuticals Sales Forecasting

 ## Project Overview
-This project aims to build an end-to-end machine learning solution for forecasting sales at Rossmann Pharmaceuticals stores across various cities.
+It project aims to build an end-to-end machine learning solution for forecasting sales at Rossmann Pharmaceuticals stores across various cities.
 The finance team requires a tool to predict sales six weeks ahead, enabling better planning and resource allocation.
 The solution will analyze various factors such as promotions, competition, holidays, and seasonality to provide accurate forecasts.

 ## Business Need
 The current sales forecasting relies on managers' experience and judgment.
 To enhance accuracy and consistency, a data-driven approach is essential.
 This project delivers a prediction system that helps analysts and managers make informed decisions.